 Insurance acquisition costs are allocated to related groups of insurance contracts recognised in the consolidated balance sheet (including those groups that will include insurance contracts expected to arise from renewals).
-An asset for insurance acquisition costs is recognised for insurance acquisition costs incurred before the related group of insurance contracts has been recognised.
+An asset for insurance acquisition costs incurred before the related group of insurance contracts has been recognised.